ICESAT-2HackWeek/sample_project_repository/README.md

+# ATTENTION: This project repository has been archived in favor of https://github.com/uwhackweek/sample_project_repository.
+This repo is no longer maintained.

 # Sample Project

 This is as an example on how teams can structure their project repositories.
 Thanks to Lindsey Heagey and Joachim Meyer for the template, provided originally for [Geohackweek](https://github.com/geohackweek/sample_project_repository).